Sunday, 21 June 2026

 killed 'em all with the attitude and big sound, especially at the vocal delivery.

-The album created the Doom-Death genre much like Metallica started the Thrash-Metal mania in 1983.
+The album created the Doom-Death genre much like Metallica started the Thrash-Metal mania in 1983 and continued that musical statement with "Ride The Lightning".

 "Host" is some kind of a natural continuation (some say a little bit exaggerated as the guitar section was drawn back in favor for the electronica arrangements) of "One Second" and seems to be the Paradise Lost's "Reload" LP.

-Even though, the album has at least tree strong points ; "I Am Nothing" ; "Mouth" (a very memorable and definitory Gothic-Rock masterpiece) and "World Pretending".
+Even though, the album has at least three strong points ; "I Am Nothing" ; "Mouth" (a very memorable and definitory Gothic-Rock masterpiece) and "World Pretending".

 creating unforgettable songs up to this day much like (one of) their heroes did from "Death Magnetic" and their follow up LPs.